498_26_20230212_AJF08190_FossMedia.jpg

 Venture into the snowy woods

 These trails are groomed with a snowmobile to create a smoothed surface for fat biking, snowshoeing, and classic skiing.
 At around 10’ wide, they offer an intimate feeling of being out in the woods, traveling through the forest at a more leisurely pace.
-The narrow-gauge trails are perfect for looking at wildlife tracks in the snow, listening to the birds, watching the squirrels, and bringing your dog along for the adventure.
-This trail system begins and ends at the Nordic Center.
+Our 6.2 miles (10 km) of narrow-gauge trails are perfect for looking for wildlife tracks in the snow, listening to the birds, watching for wildlife, and bringing your dog along for the adventure.
+This trail system begins and ends at the Nordic & Trail Center.

 Narrow Gauge Trail Etiquette and Rules